Michael Gowan/CNN Underscored

 It’s getting harder to choose between OLED and Mini-LED LCDs.
 It used to be simple: You picked OLED if you cared most about picture quality, and LCD if brightness was most important.

 Quantum-dot OLED (QD-OLED) is the latest in premium TV panel technology.
 QD-OLED increases brightness and vibrancy, as well as produces more accurate colors.
-While still not as bright as LCD (in most cases), QD-OLEDs should be bright enough for well-lit rooms in daytime.
+While still not as bright as LCD (in most cases), QD-OLEDs should be bright enough for well-lit rooms in the daytime.

 Mini LEDs combined with quantum dots bring LCD TVs closer to OLED’s ideal picture quality by improving contrast while keeping the sharp detail and eye-burning brightness that LCDs are known for.